Local Heroes

 Darebin City Council

-Eleonora was nominated by her colleague Craig for her tireless commitment to her role as a Community Service Worker for more than 30 years, which has seen her go out of her way to assist many residents after hours.
+Eleonora was nominated by her colleague Craig for her tireless commitment to her role as a Community Service Worker for more than 30 years.
+Eleonora goes the extra mile to assist many residents after hours, often in her own time and at her own expense.
+This includes transporting vulnerable people to and from appointments, shopping for them and just being there for a chat.

 2021 Winner